 - Overactive Bladder Syndrome: Also known as OAB syndrome for short, this is another type of urinary urgency that some patients experience.
 The bladder is overactive.
 This type of urinary urgency comes with several accompanying symptoms.
 The patient may often find that an overactive bladder is accompanied by urinary urgency incontinence.
 Nocturia is another problem that patients with an overactive frequently complain about.
 This may interfere with the person’s ability to get a peaceful night’s sleep.
 This syndrome can only be diagnosed if the symptoms are present without a urinary tract infection.
 The doctor also needs to look for other physiological factors and rule out potential causes apart from overactive bladder syndrome.

 Some complications can develop when urinary urgency goes untreated.
 This is why both men and women need to take action.

 Understanding the symptoms that signal the presence of urinary urgency is important.
 There are also some accompanying symptoms that patients need to look out for.
 These may sometimes signal a serious underlying problem that needs to be addressed before complications develop.

-The main symptom associated with urinary urgency is a consistent urge to urinate.
+Urinary urgency refers to a persistent urge to urinate.
 The patient may often find that the urge comes on suddenly.
 This can be unpleasant in certain public situations.
 Consider a scenario where the patient has a sudden need to urinate during an important meeting.

 It is essential to understand that urination may occur even if the patient does not have a full bladder.
 This is due to the pressure that builds up inside the individual’s bladder.